Valdes-Tresanco-MS/gmx_MMPBSA/README.md

 other programs in Amber as possible.
 The input file has the same namelist structure as both sander and pmemd.
 The allowed namelists are &general, &gb, &pb, &rism, &alanine_scanning, &nmode, and &decomp.
 The input variables recognized in each namelist are described below, but those in &general are typically variables that apply to all aspects of the calculation or parameters required for build amber topologies from Gromacs files.
 The &gb namelist is unique to Generalized Born calculations, &pb is unique to Poisson Boltzmann calculations, &rism is unique to 3D-RISM calculations, &alanine_scanning is unique to alanine scanning calculations, &nmode is unique to the normal mode calculations used to approximate vibrational entropies, and &decomp is unique to the decomposition scheme.
 All of the input variables are described below according to their respective namelists.
 Integers and floating point variables should be typed as-is while strings should be put in either single- or double-quotes.
 All variables should be set with `variable = value` and separated by commas.
 See several [examples](https://github.com/Valdes-Tresanco-MS/gmx_MMPBSA#sample-input-files) below.
+As you will see, several calculations can be performed in the same run (_i.e._ &gb and &pb, &gb and &alanine_scanning, &pb and &decomp, etc).
 Variables will usually be matched to the minimum number of characters required to uniquely identify that variable within that namelist.
 Variables require at least 4 characters to be matched unless that variable name has fewer than 4 characters (in which case the whole variable name is required).
 For example, “star” in &general will match “startframe”.
 However, “stare” and “sta” will match nothing.

 **&general namelist variables**